ryanmeinzer/ai/RAGs/vector_unstructured/README.md

-## Unstructured Data Question-Answer Retrieval Augmented Generation
+## Unstructured Data in Vector Database for Question-Answer Retrieval Augmented Generation

 This repo loads unstructured data from the web, indexes it into a vector database, then queries the database to generate an answer.